Project Length Custom Length

 Or Ruby-in-zoisite.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Rubycrosite
+Bead Glossary Gemstones Rubycrosite

 RUTILE